 Our competitive training programs are designed with significant input from the Athletics Canada Long Term Athletic Development (LTAD) model.
-(You can learn more about Athletics Canada's LTAD model HERE) All of the methods used to train our young athletes are age appropriate, their safety and long term participation in sport is one of our main goals. sense of achievement leading to a positive relationship with sport and physical activity.
+(You can learn more about Athletics Canada's LTAD model HERE) All of the methods used to train our young athletes are age appropriate, their safety and long term participation in sport is one of our main goals.

 Young athletes are not simply small adults; Therefore their athletic development can not be scaled back version of an adult's program.
 The LTAD model provides the framework for an optimal training, competition and recovery schedule for each stage of athletic development.
 The use of this model and its practices provide our kids with the opportunity to reach their full athletic potential.